lmc297/BTyper/archive/btyper-2.3.4-README.md

 Antimicrobial resistance gene detection.
 Detects antimicrobial resistance genes, and reports genes present at greater than specified percent identity/coverage thresholds.
 Default is set to True.
 Note: in BTyper version 2.2.0, the -\-amr option can be used to detect plasmid replicons in nucleotide sequences using the PlasmidFinder database; see below for more information.

 **-amr_db/-\-amr_database [argannot or megares]** Antimicrobial resistance (AMR) gene database to use for antimicrobial resistance gene detection.
 Optional argument for use with antimicrobial resistance gene detection (-\-amr True).
-Specify -\-amr_database argannot to use the ARG-ANNOT AMR gene nucleotide database or -\-amr_database megares to use the MEGARes AMR gene nucleotide database.
-Default is set to argannot (ARG-ANNOT database).
-Note: in BTyper version 2.2.0, plasmid replicon detection can be performed using the PlasmidFinder database by specifying -\-amr_database plasmidfinder; all options that can be used with AMR gene detection (e.g. minimum percent identity and coverage thresholds, pruning method, overlap) described below can be applied to plasmid replicon detection.
+Specify -\-amr_database argannot to use the ARG-ANNOT AMR gene nucleotide database or -\-amr_database plasmidfinder to use the PlasmidFinder plasmid replicon database; all options that can be used with AMR gene detection (e.g. minimum percent identity and coverage thresholds, pruning method, overlap) described below can be applied to plasmid replicon detection.

 **-\-amr_p  [integer between 0 and 100]**
 Minimum percent nucleotide identity for antimicrobial resistance gene detection.
 Optional argument for use with antimicrobial resistance gene detection (-\-amr True).
 Specify the minimum percent nucleotide identity needed for an antimicrobial resistance gene to be considered present in a sequence.
 Default is set to 75.